pmitros/school-committee/README.md

     math).
 That's not what excellence is about.
 Excellence comes from focus, passion, and interest in specific topics, of which there's an infinite variety.
-It doesn't matter what a student wants to do -- journalism, community organization, programming, or sports -- the school ought to find ways to encourage and support that student to excel at it.
-Students who do that will pass basic exams as a side effect.
+It doesn't matter what a student wants to do -- journalism, community organization, programming, or languages -- the school ought to find ways to encourage and support that student to excel at it.
+Students who excel at their academic interests -- almost no matter what they are -- will pass basic math and writing exams as a side effect.
 Learning to support all the different ways students may want to excel is at the core of resolving many of the diversity issues in the district, and to supporting all learners, regardless of background.

 What's not your platform?
 -----------------